dasarpai/old.dasarpai.github.io/_gk/2023-12-27-Basics-of-Astrology.md

 ## How to look Horoscope
 - Lagna horoscope mean the horoscope created based on the planet and stars position in the sky at the time of birth.
+- Horscope can be prepared for anything which is created.
+People, building, city, nation, political party, animals anything can have horoscope.
 - To create a horoscope on a paper, we create 12 boxes as below

 ![12-Houes-of-Horoscope](/assets/images/gk/12-Houes-of-Horoscope.jpg)